top of page

 She chose presence.

-What I didn’t know — what my family chose not to tell me in hopes to not ruin a once in a lifetime opportunity — was that on July 3rd, 1998, while my plane was taking off, my three‑year‑old cousin was playing at the beach with his parents, brothers, and dogs.
-With a huge smile on his face, he sat down in the sand, then laid on his side, and passed away.
+What I didn’t know — what my family chose not to tell me in hopes to not ruin this once in a lifetime opportunity — was that on July 3rd, 1998, while my plane was taking off, my three‑year‑old cousin was playing at the beach with his parents, brothers, and dogs.

-I learned the news only after I returned home one month later.
+I learned the news only after I returned home... one month later.

 My understanding of communication.